contentstack/contentstack-uniform-optimize-react-example/README.md

 **About Contentstack**: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-**About this project**: Create professional marketing-themed website using ReactJS framework.
+**About this project**: In this project, we have created a professional, personalized marketing-themed website that uses the React.js framework.

 ![pic one](/repo-asset/image-1.png)